How much does the average person have in savings UK? (What you need to know)

 Thinking you should have savings because you should, funnily enough, doesn’t lead to savings.

-Here’s the real reason you don’t have savings – because you have nothing to spend the savings on!
+Here’s the real reason you don’t have savings – you have nothing to spend on!

 Hang on a minute I’ve got loads of things to spend my money on” I hear you say.
 That may be true but nothing that requires you to save money for!